 - localization of crop growth anomalies

 The VCI is a very robust crop performance indicator during drought, flood and other natural hazard alerts.
 It is very well known from platforms such as the FAO agricultural vulnerability monitor, the IWMI drought monitoring system, Copernicus Global Land Service, the GEOGLAM Crop Monitor or several regional scale research studies (Zambrano et al., Dutta et al. or Liang et al.).
+But in contrast to the publicly available products from FAO et al our product is provided in a higher resolution (250 m), integratable in other IT systems and comes with a license allowing its commercial use.

-The standard Regional Crop Performance gives a clear indication about the vegetation status in agricultural areas.
+The Regional Crop Performance Service gives a clear indication about the vegetation status in agricultural areas.
 The drought severeness categorization follows an international recognised classification used by the FAO.
 It is available for India and it is currently updated on a monthly basis.
 On request it can also be provided for other regions or with weekly updates.

 The product comprises a classified map at Taluk or village level, the time series per regional unit and a detailed map.